RichardRiss/PyMqtt/README.md

 ToDo:
  - write values back from app to controller -> done
+ - implement arrays/structs -> done
- - create QR Code on runup -> maybe for an e-ink display
+ - create QR Code on runup -> done
+ - print qr code to e-ink display
  - broker and controller security
  - setup pi as wifi host
- - implement arrays/structs
  - ability to connect to multiple devices